Flower Hill, New York: Library districts

 All three libraries are members of the Nassau Library System.

 Media

 Newspapers

-The Incorporated Village of Flower Hill has three newspapers of record: The Manhasset Press, The Port Washington News, and The Roslyn News.
-All three of these papers are owned by Anton Media Group.
+The Incorporated Village of Flower Hill has three newspapers of record: The Manhasset Press–Times, The Port Washington News–Times, and The Roslyn News–Times.
+All three of these papers are owned by Schneps Media.

 Other major newspapers serving Flower Hill include Newsday, New York Post, The New York Times, and The Wall Street Journal.

 Television

 Flower Hill is one of North Shore TV's fourteen member villages.
 North Shore TV provides Flower Hill and the other member villages with public-access television programming, through Altice USA and Verizon Fios – the main cable television providers in the area.